MeVisLab/examples/mevislab.github.io/content/tutorials/dataobjects/contours/contourexample6.md

 ```
 {{</highlight>}}

 In order to see all possible parameters of a CSO, add a `CSOInfo` module to your network and connect it to the `CSOManager`.
-The geometric informations of the selected CSO from `CSOManager` can be seen there.
+The geometric information of the selected CSO from `CSOManager` can be seen there.

 ![CSOInfo](/images/tutorials/dataobjects/contours/Ex6_CSOInfo.png "CSOInfo")

-For labels shown on greyscale images, it makes sense to add a shadow.
+For labels shown on grayscale images, it makes sense to add a shadow.
 Open the panel of the `SoCSOVisualizationSettings` module and on tab *Misc* check the option *Should render shadow*.
 This increases the readability of your labels.

 {{< imagegallery 2 "/images/tutorials/dataobjects/contours/" "Ex6_NoShadow" "Ex6_Shadow" >}}